ryechris/Go-Cookbook/README.md

 Go does not have a class the way other Object Oriented languages have, such as Python.

 However, Go has something equivalent to class.
 To illustrate object oriented programming, a farm is locus classicus.
-It is "real life" it has objects (the animals), and the animals has methods (they have verbs: they can eat, walk, etc.).
+It is "real life": it has objects (the animals), and the animals has methods (they have verbs: they can eat, walk, etc.).

-Hence, animal farm is more than a classic example: it is an excellent way to illutrate how we do OOP in Go.
+Hence, animal farm is more than a classic example: it is an excellent way to illustrate how we do OOP in Go.

 In Go, we "create a class" by associating data with methods.